mehd-io/pypi-duck-flow/README.md

 - [MotherDuck account](https://app.motherduck.com/) (optional to push data to MotherDuck)

 ### Run
-Once you fill your `.env` file, you can simply use the make command :
+Once you fill your `.env` file, do the following :
+* `make install` : to install the dependencies
-`make pypi-ingest`
+* `make pypi-ingest` : to run the ingestion pipeline